FAQs about the GeneSight Test

 The GeneSight test is a pharmacogenomic test.
-The GeneSight test report provides information about potential gene-drug interactions that may impact how a patient metabolizes or responds to certain depression medications.
+The GeneSight test report provides information about potential gene-drug interactions that may impact how a patient metabolizes or responds to medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.
 The GeneSight test is intended to supplement other information you consider as part of a comprehensive medical evaluation.

 There are two panels:

-- The GeneSight Psychotropic test analyzes how a patient’s genes may affect their outcomes with medications commonly prescribed to treat depression.
+- The GeneSight Psychotropic test analyzes how a patient’s genes may affect their outcomes with medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.
 The GeneSight Psychotropic test provides information about which medications may require dose adjustments, may be less likely to work for your patients, or may have an increased risk of side effects based on your patient’s genetic makeup.

 - The GeneSight MTHFR test shows whether a person has a variation in MTHFR, which can predict a patient’s ability to convert folic acid to its active form.